josh-works/josh-works.github.io/_pages/was-jesus-ethics-normative.md

 -------------------

-## Copy of text from p11 to p13

-_I, Josh, add some line breaks and comments along the way, to improve my own understanding of the author's points._
+# The Long Quote

+Below is an [OCR](https://en.wikipedia.org/wiki/Optical_character_recognition)-generated copy of a section of text between pages 11 and 13 of [The Politics of Jesus](https://www.goodreads.com/book/show/19133.The_Politics_of_Jesus).

+I wanted to have the entire text to share, for a variety of reasons, some of which I've touched on above.

+Here's the text, uneditied by me, except some line breaks and occasional comments.

-[...]
+> [...]
 What I propose here is rather that, once we are sensitized by those questions, we might begin at the front again by seeking to read one portion of the New Testament without making the usual prior negative assumptions about its relevance.
+>

-Or let me say it more sharply:
+> Or let me say it more sharply:
-**I propose to read the Gospel narrative with the constantly present question, "Is there here a social ethic?"**
+> **I propose to read the Gospel narrative with the constantly present question, "Is there here a social ethic?"**
+>

-I shall, in other words, be testing the hypothesis that runs counter to the prevalent assumptions:
+> I shall, in other words, be testing the hypothesis that runs counter to the prevalent assumptions:
+>

-The hypothesis that the ministry and the claims of Jesus are best understood as presenting to hearers and readers not the avoidance of political options, but _one particular social-political-ethical option_.
+> _That the ministry and the claims of Jesus are best understood as presenting to hearers and readers not the avoidance of political options, but **one particular social-political-ethical option**_.
+>

-This study is then addressed to two quite discrete tasks.
+> This study is then addressed to two quite discrete tasks.
 In substance and procedure the two will be distinct, calling for different kinds of methods and demonstration.
+>

-1. I will attempt to sketch an understanding of Jesus and his ministry of which it might be said that such a Jesus would be of direct significance for social ethics.
+> 1. I will attempt to sketch an understanding of Jesus and his ministry of which it might be said that such a Jesus would be of direct significance for social ethics.
 (This is a task of New Testament research immediately within the concerns of biblical scholarship.)
+>

-2. I will secondly state the case for considering Jesus, when thus understood, to be not only relevant _but also [normative](https://en.wikipedia.org/wiki/Normative)_ for a contemporary Christian social ethic.
+> 2. I will secondly state the case for considering Jesus, when thus understood, to be not only relevant _but also [normative](https://en.wikipedia.org/wiki/Normative)_ for a contemporary Christian social ethic.
+>

-Let us be fully aware that the endeavor will have any meaning at all only if both of the answers turn out to be affirmative.
+> Let us be fully aware that the endeavor will have any meaning at all only if both of the answers turn out to be affirmative.
+>

-If (for general reasons of systematic and philosophical theology such as have been widely dominant in theological ethics for a long time) Jesus, whoever he was, is no model for ethics, it then becomes immaterial just who he was and what he did.[^rephrased-jesus-model]
+> If (for general reasons of systematic and philosophical theology such as have been widely dominant in theological ethics for a long time) Jesus, whoever he was, is no model for ethics, it then becomes immaterial just who he was and what he did.[^rephrased-jesus-model]
+>

-If, on the other hand, Jesus was not like everyone else a political being, or if he demonstrated no originality or no interest in responding to the questions which his sociopolitical environment put to him, it would be pointless to ask about the meaning of his stance for today.
+> If, on the other hand, Jesus was not like everyone else a political being, or if he demonstrated no originality or no interest in responding to the questions which his sociopolitical environment put to him, it would be pointless to ask about the meaning of his stance for today.
+>

-To simplify the question and bring it within workable dimensions, I propose to concentrate largely on one document, on the canonical text of the Gospel according to Luke.
+> To simplify the question and bring it within workable dimensions, I propose to concentrate largely on one document, on the canonical text of the Gospel according to Luke.
 Luke's story line provides us with a simple outline, and his editorial stance is often taken to have been a concern to deny that the Christian movement was any threat to Mediterranean society or Roman rule.
+>

-This centering upon Luke for our scattered soundings is not meant to slant the reading any other Gospel that the only way to get from the gospel story to ethics, from Bethlehem Rome or to Washington or Saigon, was to leave the story behind.
+> This centering upon Luke for our scattered soundings is not meant to slant the reading any other Gospel that the only way to get from the gospel story to ethics, from Bethlehem Rome or to Washington or Saigon, was to leave the story behind.
+>

-I shall be looking more at the events than at the teachings, more at the outlines than at the substance.
+> I shall be looking more at the events than at the teachings, more at the outlines than at the substance.
+>

-The next pages present soundings rather than a thorough survey.
+> The next pages present soundings rather than a thorough survey.
+>

-Nor is it the intention of this book to be exegetically original.
+> Nor is it the intention of this book to be exegetically original.
+>

-At no point do I mean to be hazarding unheard-of textual explanations.
+> At no point do I mean to be hazarding unheard-of textual explanations.
 All that I add is the focusing effect of a consistent, persistent question.
+>

-It is because I claim no originality at this point that I may dispense with some of the pedantic paraphernalia which would be helpful or needful if I were making claims never heard before.
+> It is because I claim no originality at this point that I may dispense with some of the pedantic paraphernalia which would be helpful or needful if I were making claims never heard before.

 --------------------------------